 COVID-19 ministry updates

-From drought to bush fires, to COVID-19 and a potential merger into SU Australia, this year has highlighted the prayerful dependence, adaptive strength and persevering spirit of our Movement as we have adapted what we do and how we do it to meet the new ministry reality we find ourselves in amidst COVID-19.
 God continues to move powerfully through SU volunteers to keep (safely) reaching out to children, young people and families in NSW with Gospel hope.
+This year has highlighted the prayerful dependence, adaptive strength and persevering spirit of our Movement as we have adapted what we do and how we do it to meet the new ministry reality we find ourselves in amidst COVID-19.

 The situation is being monitored constantly, and updates will be provided as necessary.
 Each SU Camp will have a COVID-19 Warden overseeing cleaning and hygiene.
 Camper health will be monitored as they arrive on-site and strict plans are in place to monitor the health of Campers throughout each event.

-Another response to COVID-safe ministry at this time has been the creation of SU PopUp Events.
-These events are designed to run locally for 2-3 hours to provide a safe space for children and young people to hear a Gospel message, enjoy fellowship, grow in their faith and have some fun as well.
+New SU PopUp Events are COVID-safe and designed to run locally for 2-3 hours, providing a safe space for children and young people to hear a Gospel message, enjoy fellowship, grow in their faith and have some fun as well.
 SU staff are here to support anyone interested in hosting these small, local events.
 Find out more here and do get in touch!

-SU Camps are operating in a very different world because of the pandemic, and yet, there is genuine excitement and momentum for the future and further opportunities to safely reach out to young people who desperately need to hear about Jesus across our State.
+SU Camps are operating in a very different world because of the pandemic, and yet, there is genuine excitement and momentum for the future!

 SUFM, SUmmerlife, SUmmerkids and Holiday Bible Club teams will not be travelling to location this Summer.